Sail Canada Courses

 day 1

-As we travel, everyone takes turns at the helm, getting a feel for the boat, while learning the rules-of-the-road, basics of sailing and navigation, and finally anchoring.
+As we travel, everyone takes turns at the helm, getting a feel for the boat, while learning the rules of the road, basics of sailing and navigation, and finally anchoring.

 day 2

-While enjoying the picturesque views of the snow-capped Coast Mountain range we learn the finer points of sail selection and sail trim and practice our sailing maneuvers as a team.
+While enjoying the picturesque views of the snow-capped Coast Mountain range, we learn the finer points of sail selection and sail trim, and practice our sailing maneuvers as a team.
 Although the winds are always different, we will try to sail as much as possible, mixing our time to also work on our navigation skills using modern electronics and classic methods.

 day 3